mharris717/lsl/README.md

 ### To be continued

+# Plugins

+Since LSL is defined in Ruby code, it can be extended with any ruby code, including gems.
+To extend LSL, a gem simply calls LSL.configure.
+By requiring the gem in your .lsl file, it's enhancements are automatically loaded into your environment.

+### To be continued

 # Internals

 To define the syntax, LSL uses Treetop, a ruby parsing library.
 In their own words:

 *Treetop is a language for describing languages.
 Combining the elegance of Ruby with cutting-edge parsing expression grammars, it helps you analyze syntax with revolutionary ease.*

-By using a real parsing library, LSL's syntax should remain manageable and extendable.
+By using a real parsing library, LSL's syntax will remain manageable and extendable.

 ### To be continued